 The Pareto principle applies to diamond mining, proving that it’s the gems that essentially fund extraction of non-gem diamond grades: 20% of global mined diamonds account for 80% of the value.
 Of all the diamonds mined, only a tiny proportion are top gem quality – free of inclusions and tinted colour - and larger than 1 carat, and exponentially rarer in larger sizes.
 One carat (ct) is 200mg – the average weight of a raindrop.
 Generally, the larger a diamond and the greater clarity and pure whiteness it has, then the more it is sought after for fashioning into high class jewellery.
 The best return on investment is to cut a large piece of rough into two or more commercially sized stones, avoiding flaws and making the most of their inherent quality, rather than leave it as one big gem.
 Large diamonds (10-20ct and up) fashioned into single polished gems become difficult to sell, due to their extreme size and the scarcity of people who like to wear sparklers that big, and the price per carat levels out around 50ct weight, if all else is equal regarding quality.

 The most sought-after diamonds are those that possess not only good size and clarity, but intensely vivid colours such as yellow, pink and blue.
-These beauties are the rarest of all, but their collectability to passionate collectors and extreme value is an anomaly and asset class I will not consider here.
+These beauties are the rarest of all, and have proven to be an excellent investment, but their collectability to passionate collectors and extreme value is an anomaly and asset class I will not consider here.

 The increasing scarcity of natural diamonds